 Lago di Vico - Located at an altitude of over 500 meters, in the heart of the Cimini Mountains.
 It is a lake of volcanic origin and large hazelnut plantations stretch along its banks.
 Etruscan tombs can be found on the slopes behind.
 This lake is one of the areas of Lazio with a special naturalistic value and has therefore been declared a nature reserve.
 A few kilometers to the east, with Caprarola, this almost uninhabited landscape offers a glimpse of another world, the splendor of Italian history and art.

 Caprarola is overlooked by the Palazzo Farnese, a Mannerist building worth seeing.
 The palace rises with bright facades at the highest point of the place.
 On the western outskirts is the baroque church of Santa Teresa, from where you have a beautiful view of the Palazzo Farnese and the old town of Caprarola and the surrounding hills.
 The Palazzo Farnese was built by the Farnese family in the 16th century.
-It can be visited with guided tours.
-Caprarola is 14 km from Lake Vico.
+The great palace and gardens can be visited.
+Caprarolo is 14 km from Lake Vico.

 Sutri is located between Lago di Vico and Lago di Bracciano, almost 50 km north of Rome and surrounded by greenery.
 The best way to reach the sleepy little town from Rome is via the Via Cassia.
 Tufa plays a crucial role in Sutri.
 The historic city center is enthroned on a tufa hill.
 In the small but important archaeological park of the city there is an ancient amphitheater made of tuff.
 And the ancient Etruscans once carved tombs into the tufa walls of the area.